-The PegasusTM Hip Stem is a double tapered, straight stem with rectangular cross-section intended for use without bone cement only.
+The PegasusTM Hip Stem is a double tapered, straight stem with rectangular cross-section intended for use without bone cement.
 The stem has a lateral wing to engage the greater trochanter.
-The stem is grit blasted to promote biological fixation.
+The stem is grit blasted and is intended for uncemented, press-fit fixation.